gjmcn/to-vega/README.md

 The following methods have slightly more complex behavior:

-* `across`, `down`: set the column and row property respectively of repeat; the top-level repeat property is created if necessary
+* `across`, `down`: set the column and row property respectively of the repeat property of the current object; the repeat property is created if it does not exist

-* `data`: sets the top-level data property; interprets its argument in the same way as `tv` &mdash; `tv` is typically used to set the data property
+* `data`: set the data property of the current object; interprets its argument in the same way as `tv`

-* `projection`, `proj`: set the top-level projection property to the argument unless it is a string, in which case the projection property is set to `{type: theString}`
+* `projection`, `proj`: set the projection property of the current object: if passed a string, the projection property is set to `{type: theString}`, otherwise the projection property is set to the argument

+* `desc`: set the description property of the current object

-* `prop`: set a top level property, e.g. `tv.prop('width',300)` is equivalent to `tv.width(300)`; the property name need not appear in the above list
+* `prop`: set a property of the current object, e.g. `.prop('width',300)` is equivalent to `.width(300)`; the property name need not appear in the above list

-* `desc`: shorthand for `description`

 ### Compose

 `hconcat` `vconcat` `level`

-These methods create a top-level property of the same name and assign an empty array to it mdash; these methods do not take an argument.
-When a mark method is called (see below), a new object is pushed onto the array; this object has a mark property (set to the appropriate value) and an encoding property set to an empty object.
-Channel methods (see below) set properties of the most recently added encoding object.
+These methods take no argument; they add a property of the same name to the current object and assign an empty array to it.
+At this point, there is no current object so we typically call a mark method or `add` to add an object to the array; the added object becomes the current object.

-The `spec` method (no arguments) creates a top-level spec object &mdash; not an array.
-Mark and channel methods can are used to set properties of the object.
-When no compose method is used, mark methods set the top-level mark property; channel methods set properties of the top-level encoding object.
+The `spec` method (no arguments) adds a spec property to the current object; the property is an empty object which becomes the current object.

-Only a single mark method can be used unless `hconcat`, `vconcat` or `level` is used.
-Furthermore, compose methods (including `spec`) throw an error if a mark or channel method has already been called.
+Call `.end` to exit an array or object:

+* if inside a 'composition array' (created by `hconcat`, `vconcat` or `level`), `end` closes the current object  if there is one (i.e. the array entry created by a mark method or `add`) and closes the array

+* if inside an object created with `spec` spec property, `end` closes the object

+* otherwise, `end` throws an error

 ### Marks

 `area` `bar` `circle` `line` `point` `rect` `rule`  `square` `text`  `tick` `geoshape`

-These methods set the 'current' mark property &mdash; see the compose methods for details.
+If the current object is the top level object or an object created by `spec`, mark methods add a mark property and set it to the name of the method.

+Inside a composition array, mark objects add a new object to the array, set this to the current object and add (and set) a mark property.
+Use `add` inside a composition array to add an empty object (no mark property) to the array.

 Mark methods take no arguments.

-There is also a generic `mark` method.
-For example, `tv.mark('bar')` is equivalent to `tv.bar()`.
+The exception is the generic `mark` method &mdash e.g. `.mark('bar')` is equivalent to `.bar()`.

 ### Channels

  `x` `y` `x2` `y2` `color` `opacity` `size` `shape` `text` `tooltip` `href` `order` `detail` `row` `column`

-These methods set properties of the 'current' encoding object &mdash; see the compose methods for details.
+These methods set properties of the encoding property of the current object &mdash; the encoding property is added if it does not exist.
 A channel method can take up to 3 arguments:

 `tv.x(field, type, ops)`